oreineke/LearningTypeScript/chapters/chapter_14/readme.md

 ## Windows

-Set the following environment variables:
+Set the following environment variables.
+These commands have been tested in the windows powershell.

 ```sh
 $env:DATABASE_USER='postgres';